-FIGURE 7.
-Average condition of Walleye caught using standardized gill nets in large standing waters in North America (Bonar et al. 2009) and average condition of fall caught Walleye from Noxon Rapids Reservoir in 2022.
+Figure 7.
+Average condition of Walleye caught using standardized gill nets in large standing waters in North America (Bonar et al. 2009) and average condition of fall caught Walleye from Noxon Rapids Reservoir in 2023.
 S = stock, Q = quality, P = preferred, M = memorable, and T = Trophy (Gabelhouse 1984).

-Growth curves and parameters (Appendix D) were calculated for both males and females using the 66 Walleye used for age analysis (TABLE 2).
-Of those fish, 22 were male, 25 were female, and 19 were unknown.
+Growth curves and parameters (Appendix D) were calculated for both males and females using the 52 Walleye used for age analysis (Table 2).
+Of those fish, 25 were male, 26 were female, and 1 was unknown.
 Supporting reported mean length-at-age data, female Walleye growth rates were greater than males.

-During 2022 gill netting four Walleye were recaptured that had previously been tagging during spring Walleye electrofishing (TABLE 3).
-Most of the recaptured fish had been tagged in the spring of 2022 (75%), the remaining fish after on growing season (25%; TABLE 3).
-Recapture rates for fish PIT tagged in 2021 and 2022 were <1% and 1%, respectively.
+During 2023 gill netting only one Walleye was recaptured that had previously been tagging during spring Walleye electrofishing (Table 3).
+This fish had been tagged in the spring of 2020 and recaptured after four growing seasons.
+Recapture rates for fish PIT tagged in 2020 were < 1%.